Free shipping on all U.S. orders — ships within 48 hours

 • Repairs: Cover broken windows or leaky roofs.

-• Garden Use: Create weed barriers or makeshift greenhouses.
+• Garden use: Create weed barriers or makeshift greenhouses.

-• Flood Management: Divert water during storms.
+• Flood management: Divert water during storms.

 • Insulation: Block drafts in barns or coops during cold weather.